bukosabino/ta/README.md

 # TODO:

 * add more technical analysis features
-* use dask to parallelize
+* use dask library to parallelize

 # Credits: